carsimoes/myreads/README.md

 ## The author
 I'm Carlos.
 This project began in December 2018.
-He is the first task of the React Nanodegree Course.
+He is the first task of the Udacity React Nanodegree Course.

 You can reach me at carlos.renato.simoes@gmail.com or on Linkedin in www.linkedin.com/in/carlosrenatosimoes.